Many common gums aren’t vegan.

 While the colors themselves are made synthetically, there’s a lot of animal testing done with them, which essentially consists of torturing and killing animals.

 I wrote an entire post on whether artificial colors are vegan, being as fact-based as possible.
 Again, I’ll let you decide where you stand, but personally I don’t eat them.

 Is 5Gum Vegan or Not?

-To most ethical vegans, 5Gum is not vegan friendly for the artificial colors they contain, except for the Wintermint Ascent flavor.
+To some vegans, 5Gum is not vegan friendly for the artificial colors they contain, except for the Wintermint Ascent flavor.

 I’ve attempted to get clarification from Mars (parent company of Wrigley’s), and will update this page if I receive a response.
 (Update: added response above)